anirudh1804/made-template/project/project-plan.md

 This data engineering project aims at analysing whether Co2 emmissions are correlated with temperature in India.
 In our analysis, we investigate the relationship between carbon dioxide (CO2) emissions and global temperatures over a set of years, using a common base of time—specifically, the year.
 Our examination comprises of using and combining visualizations and statistical measures to check for correlation between these two crucial variables.

+As downloading and extracting the dataset was not possible directly.
+I have added the datasets in the 'data' folder.
+Please download my MADE project from github if you want to run my project.

 ## Datasources

 <!-- Describe each datasources you plan to use in a section.
 Use the prefic "DatasourceX" where X is the id of the datasource. -->